syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Form-Filling-in-PDF.md

 {% endhighlight %}
 {% endtabs %}

-## Remove form fields at runtime
+## Remove Form Fields at Runtime

 The PDF Viewer allows users to programmatically remove form fields without user interaction at runtime.

-The following code snippet explains how to remove the form field during runtime.
+The following code sample explains how to remove the form field during runtime.

 {% tabs %}
 {% highlight C# %}